vitiral/wake/experiment/purpose.md

 Arguments:
 - `env`: the `env` object to use for building the module.
-- `pkgId`: the package to import the module from.
+- `pkgVer`: the package to import the module from.
 - `path`: The local path in the pkg to the module.
 - `config`: `config` object that can be used to configure the module.